lukefleed/website/src/contents/Compressed-IntVec.md

 }
 ```

 For unsigned types, the implementation is a direct cast.
 For signed types, however, we must map the `iN` domain to the `uN` domain required for bit-packing.
 A simple two's complement bitcast is unsuitable, as `i64(-1)` would become `u64::MAX`, a value requiring the maximum number of bits.
+We need a better mapping that preserves small absolute values.

 We can use **ZigZag encoding**, which maps integers with small absolute values to small unsigned integers.
 This is implemented via the `ToNat` and `ToInt` traits from `dsi-bitstream`.
 The core encoding logic in `to_nat` is: